 Since you have been drinking a lot of water leading up to this point, your body will be tricked into thinking that more water is going to be coming into your body.
 This process will cause you to use the bathroom (urinate) quite a bit, even though you aren’t drinking liquids the day before your fight – helping you lose even more water weight.

-DAY 6: Eat Only Fat and a little bit of Carbs the Day Before Weigh In’s
+DAY 6: Eat Only Fat and a few Carbs the Day Before Weigh In’s

-The day before the weigh-in your calories should ONLY be coming from fats (high fat peanut butter) and a small amount of carbs.
+The day before the weigh-in your calories should ONLY be coming from fats (high-fat peanut butter) and a few carbs.

 DAY 7 (Fight Day or Weight-in Day): The Day of Your Fight, Eat Some Carbs